• Carnegie Mellon University

 Clarke v.
 WEC (2024)

-Along with Prof. Grofman, I was appointed court consultant to the Wisconsin Supreme Court.
-We were tasked with evaluating and reporting to the court remedial proposals submitted by parties to the case.
-The litigation involved replacing both the state Assembly and Senate maps after the found the prior maps to have non-contiguous districts as required by the state constitution.
+I was appointed court co-consultant to the Wisconsin Supreme Court.
+I was tasked with evaluating and reporting to the court remedial proposals submitted by parties to the case.
+The litigation involved a remedy for both the state Assembly and Senate maps after the Court found the prior maps consisted of non-contiguous districts in violation the state constitution.

 View Report: